Nassau County Executive Bruce Blakeman swears in members of controversial new armed force, officials say

 More than two dozen people were sworn in as provisional special deputies by Nassau County Executive Bruce Blakeman on Monday, fueling fresh concerns about a program Democratic lawmakers and community advocates call a private, unaccountable and illegal militia.

-Twenty-six provisional deputies, many with law-enforcement experience, completed two months of training before Monday’s graduation ceremony in Mineola, according to lawmakers and media reports.
-The ceremony was first reported by News12.
+Twenty-six provisional deputies, many with law enforcement experience, completed two months of training before Monday’s graduation ceremony in Mineola, according to lawmakers and media reports.
+The ceremony was first reported by News 12 Long Island.

 Blakeman, a Republican, has previously said the deputies would guard critical infrastructure and supplement Nassau police and other first responders when needed by the county during an emergency.
 But the Nassau Legislature’s Democrats said Blakeman also continues to refuse to answer why a suburban county with one of the nation’s largest police departments and historically low crime rates needs the program.